 - Everyone makes mistakes and judging people requires prudence.

-- Challenge you to assess your life and the state and quality of your interpersonal relationships.
+- Challenge yourself to assess your life and the state and quality of your interpersonal relationships.

 - Lead Your Life Free Digital Copy